Aaronepower/rust-forge/src/chat/zulip.md

 You should eagerly fork new discussion topics into fresh topics.
 Note that this can be done with the tail of another topic (if accidentally you diverge into another area of discussion).

 To fork from an existing topic, find the first message that should go into the new topic.
 All subsequent messages will be sent to the new topic.

 Choose the down arrow in the upper right of the message box, and click "View source / Edit topic".

+![Screenshot highlighting the "View Source / Edit topic" option from the down arrow on Zulip.](./images/zulip-view-source.png)

 Then, edit the topic message inline and choose "Change later messages to this topic".

+![Screenshot highlighting the "Change later messages to this topic" option from the topic change action menu.](./images/zulip-change-later-messages.png)

 ## Messages